How to Place a Bet

 2. Bet with an on-course leading bookmaker brand (such as Ladbrokes), fill in a betting slip and hand this in at a kiosk.
 They will give you a receipt confirming your stake and the odds.
 Keep this safe, as you’ll need it if you win.
 You can also bet each way.

-3. Online – you can always use your phone to bet online when at the racecourse, there are many popular ones around include the Ladbrokes betting app and more.
+3. Online, you can always use your phone to bet when at the racecourse; there are many popular options available, including the Ladbrokes betting app and others.

-After that, there is nothing to do but enjoy the race and cheer your horse on to helpful victory.
+After that, there is nothing to do but enjoy the race and cheer your horse on to a helpful victory.
 The most important thing is to have fun.
-If you find gambling at the races stressful, you must stop for a while and just enjoy the day out.
+If you find gambling at the races stressful, take a break for a while and just enjoy the day out.

 How to Put a Bet on the Grand National

 The Grand National is the most famous race of the horse racing calendar and the biggest of all horse racing events.
-The annual Aintree based race saw a record amount of bets being placed this year, worth a staggering £250 million.
-Knowing how to place a bet on the Grand National is basically Gambling 101.
+The annual Aintree-based race saw a record amount of bets being placed this year, worth a staggering £250 million.
+Knowing how to place a bet on the Grand National is Gambling 101.

 How To Bet on Football